zufre/javascript-closures-lab-cb-000/README.md

 * Add a variable called `sharkWithFrickinLaserbeam` that is a combination of a `'Shark'` and `'Laserbeam'`.
 * Add a variable called `sharkWithFrickinCannon` that is a combination of a `'Shark'` and `'Cannon'`.

-Thanks to our ingenious engineering, we can create an infinite amount of sharks, with various deadly contraptions attached.
+Thanks to our ingenious engineering, we can create an infinite amount of sharks with various deadly contraptions attached.
 Because we're using a closure that we partially apply, we can also do this for other animal species.
 Dr. Evil will surely be pleased!